H2Ohio and GLRI Projects

 Details of Project Plans

 The H2Ohio-funded project footprint includes the downstream portion of Delaware/Horseshoe Island and the entirety of Clark Island.
-This is an approximately 13.6-acre area with around 6.9 acres of wetlands.
+This project restored 40% of the 1940s Clark Island footprint at 10.8 acres.
+The portion of the Delaware/Horseshoe Islands restoration within this H2Ohio footprint is 2.8 acres.

 H2Ohio project features include:

-The contractor will restore a portion of the original island footprint and install a rock revetment to protect the improved area from river flows, boat wakes, and ice scour.
-They will establish an interior, protected open water area ideal for sediment deposition.
-Small islands and stone and wood structures will be installed in that area to provide important habitat in this system while slowing down water flows and promoting sediment settlement.
+The restoration includes protecting and enhancing existing islands and restoring portions of the island footprints to provide significant nutrient reduction and water quality benefits while restoring important fish and wildlife habitat within the Maumee River.
+A portion of the original island footprint was restored and a rock revetment and inner channel reef were installed to protect the improved area from river flows, boat wakes, and ice scour.
+An interior, protected open water area was created to establish ideal conditions for sediment deposition.
+Small islands and stone and wood structures were installed in that area to provide important habitat in this system while slowing down water flows and promoting sediment settlement.

 The GLRI-funded project, recommended through the MAAC, includes Delaware/Horseshoe Island.
-This project involves an approximately 50-acre improvement area with approximately 12 acres of regraded and enhanced wetlands and 29 acres where phragmites will be managed.
+This project involves an approximately 50-acre improvement area with approximately 12 acres of regraded and enhanced wetlands and 33 acres where phragmites were removed/managed.

 GLRI-MAAC project features include:

-More specifically, the contractor will restore a portion of the original island footprint and will improve habitat for fish and benthos, as well as enhance upland wildlife habitat.
-An installed rock barrier reef/vegetated stone sill will create calm, open water habitat and provide protection from river flows, boat wakes, and ice scour.
-Coves will be contoured with varying depths, providing areas with suitable habitat at different water levels.
-The installed wood/rock structures and added variety of gravel and other bottom substrate will enhance fish and macroinvertebrate habitat.
+More specifically, this project restored a portion of the original island footprint and improved habitat for fish and benthos, as well as enhanced upland wildlife habitat.
+An installed rock barrier reef/eastern island revetment/vegetated stone sill creates calm, open water habitat and provides protection from river flows, boat wakes, and ice scour.
+Coves were contoured with varying depths, providing areas with suitable habitat at different water levels.
+The installed wood/rock structures and added variety of gravel and other bottom substrate enhance fish and macroinvertebrate habitat.
 This project will also result in nutrient reduction through plant uptake and sediment settlement.

 Planned Project Benefits